TwelveIterationMods/Waystones/modpage.md

 - Craftable Waystones for Survival Mode
 - Teleporting between Waystones or using a Warp Scroll or rechargeable Warp Stone
-- Sharing of activated Waystones through Bound Scrolls
+- Sharing of activated Waystones through Bound Warp Scrolls
 - Optional Inventory Button for warping without any items
 - Global Waystones for Multiplayer Servers and Adventure Maps
 - Generation of Random Waystones in the World